Choosing a Company Name Is Hard Work

 Enforce your rights if you find anyone conducting such unauthorized activities.
 Your failure to enforce your rights over time may provide the “bad guy” with a defense to an action for infringement.

 10. Get professional help.

 Each case turns on its own facts.
 It is therefore important to seek advice from an experienced trademark attorney when choosing your brand name for trademark use.
 We appreciate new clients and will be happy to discuss your trademark strategy.
-Contact us today!
+See our article for more Tips for Naming Your Business, and contact us today!